Can’t Apple’s email do almost all of Basecamp’s new Hey email’s top 20 features?

 12. Bundle dominating senders into one line: Step 1, get rid of such people but if not possible (e.g. your boss), then Step 2, create a rule to put them in their own folder, or better yet, make a smart folder for them and have their stuff auto-archived out of your regular Inbox (or whatever works well for you).
 Point is, there’s no reason to let any email sender “dominate” your inbox unless you can’t learn a few quick clicks to control your inbox.
 Hey offers nothing new here except the idea of smushing all their emails down to one line.
 Watch their demo for this feature.
 Makes no sense, and once again, it’s a feature that creates more constant management.
 Rules and filters were long ago invented for the purpose of “fix it and forget it”.
 I don’t understand how Hey is basically using rules and calling it something new.

-14. Clips: So basically you "clip" out pertinent info from emails and save it in their propriety Clips section.
+14. Clips: So basically you “clip” out pertinent info from emails and save it in their propriety Clips section.
 Again, more work.
 They even give the example of phone numbers.
 No, no, no. You copy/paste a phone number into your contacts app where you most definitely will look for it in the future.
 The last thing anyone wants is yet another online storage pile to rummage through.
-Put like items with like items.
-This is just bad design all the way to the bank.
+Like items go with like items.
+Instead, Hey’s idea is just bad design all the way to the bank.
 Their bank.

 15. Speakeasy: This is the strangest of all.
 Hey wants you to give a stranger a special coded keyword email so that when that person emails you later, you don’t miss it and it goes straight to your IMBox, Hey’s idea of an inbox.
 I have never had this problem ever and I’ve given out my email thousands of times.
 When someone emails me, it arrives in my inbox.
 You see, this may come as a shock to some, but that is how email actually works.
 All these silly variations on email addresses (like Gmail’s + email addresses) defeat the whole purpose.
 You only need one email address, but yes, you do need rules and filters.
 The only reasons why someone’s initial email would not land in your inbox is because they have been abusing the email system and got on the wrong side of SPF, DKIM, or that you have signed up for Gmail, Hey, or another email service that tries to outsmart you and filter your email for you, or because you don’t use rules and filters well.
 Fix that and you don’t have to get Yet Another Email Service (Hey, or anyone else).